coreruleset/documentation/content/development/contribution_guidelines.md

     * **Specify the CRS version in question** if reporting a bug.
     * Bonus points for submitting tests along with the issue.
 3. Fork the repository on GitHub and begin making changes there.
+4. Signed commits are preferred.
+(For more information and help with this, refer to the [GitHub documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits)).

 ## Making Changes